SHIELD: A Host-Independent Framework for Ransomware Detection using Deep Filesystem Features: Results Evaluation

-We evaluated six classifiers—Light Gradient Boosting Machine (LightGBM), Random Forest, Support Vector Machine (SVM), K-Nearest Neighbors (KNN), Naive Bayes, and AdaBoost—under the action window and overlap configurations outlined in Table~\ref{tab:window_summary}, aiming to capture both binary (malicious vs.\ benign) and multiclass (ransomware family) performance.
-The scoring metrics for all evaluated models are summarized in Figure~\ref{fig:heatmaps}, with cells color-coded based on model accuracy.
-Within each cell, the accuracy (A), precision (P), recall (R), and F1 (F) scores are given.
+We evaluate SHIELD's windowed feature vectors on in-distribution workloads using six standard classifiers (LightGBM, Random Forest, SVM, KNN, Naive Bayes, and AdaBoost) across the window/overlap configurations in Table~\ref{tab:window_summary}.
+We focus on the best-performing binary detector and the best-performing multiclass family classifier identified from this sweep.
+Figure~\ref{fig:heatmap_top} summarizes the performance of these two top models across window/overlap settings; each cell reports accuracy (A), precision (P), recall (R), and F1 (F), with cell color indicating accuracy.
+The complete performance matrix over all models and configurations is provided in Appendix~\ref{sec:perf_table_full} (Figure~\ref{fig:heatmaps}).